 Shown below is a sample sequence of courses for your degree.
 If you follow this plan, you should be able to graduate in five years, provided you complete five courses per semester.
 This is just one example of how you could complete your major and degree requirements; you may find that a different sequence works as well as this one.

 Year 1, Fall

-Geography 1200 History 1000 (required cognate) Native American Studies 1000 (required cognate) GLER course (List III) Elective
+Geography 1200 History 1000

+Native American Studies 1000

+GLER course Elective

 Year 2, Fall